sbuzonas/git-helper/README.md

 ### Whoami

 The whoami subcommand reads the 'user.name' and 'user.email' configuration variables to allow the user to see the identity used by git for the commits.

+## Installation

+A basic installation requires obtaining the sources and adding a symlink to the git-helper script somewhere in the user's path.

+    git clone git://github.com/slbmeh/git-helper.git
+    ln -s $(pwd)/git-helper/git-helper /usr/bin/

+## Hints

+I have configured the following global aliases:

+    alias.close=helper feature close
+    alias.create=helper feature create
+    alias.publish=helper feature publish
+    alias.sprint=helper sprint

+This is a simple configuration that allows me to set my sprint with 'git sprint set sprint-1'.
+I can then work on an issue from my bug tracker with 'git create BUG-1234' and publish it to sprint-1 with 'git publish BUG-1234'.
+Once the issue is resolved for the feature I can run 'git close BUG-1234'.

+## Rationale

+Some individuals are adamant against the fast-forward default nature of git.
+I personally believe, when working in teams larger than two individuals on anything non-trivial, the central repository should always be fast-forward only.
+This prevents rewriting history and losing commits.

+Additionally, the commit frequency varies from developer to developer.
+It is not necessary to track every single commit.
+Often times there are commits reverting changes a few commits back.
+'Software development archaeologists' will disagree with my methodologies, however, the master branch should only track what was merged, when it was merged, and why it was merged.

+Maintaining a clean history of merges based on simply features and hotfixes will significantly reduce the amount of time required to track down when a bug was introduced.

+In a structured agile development process feature branches should be designated for each feature.
+Sprint branches should track merges of new features, and master development branches should track sprints and hotfixes being merged in.
+The branches should remain until they pass the QA/UX testing required to be placed into production and potentially longer dependant upon the team's ability to pinpoint a bug introduced using SCM history.